IMMRAC marine mammal sightings from the Mediterranean's Levantine Basin

 This section explains attributes included in the original dataset.
 OBIS-SEAMAP restricts the attributes available to the public to date/time, lat/lon and species names/counts only.
 Should you need other attributes described here, you are encouraged to contact the data provider.

-Attributes in dataset provided
+Attributes in dataset

 Attribute (table column)Description

-oidUnique ID (generated by SEAMAP)
+oidUnique ID number (added by OBIS-SEAMAP)

 sp_obsSpecies observed